moarwick/react-super-styled/README.md

 ```

 ### Theme
 *RSS* components rely on a built-in [default theme](https://github.com/moarwick/react-super-styled/blob/master/src/lib/THEME.js).
+It is used to define media breakpoints, a shorthand [spacer multiplier](#spacing-shorthands), plus font weights & sizing (for typography props).
+This being a layout-oriented library, the theme avoids concerning itself with colors or other design-oriented values.

-You can pass in your own theme object (or a subset thereof) via the `theme` prop, and it will be extended over the defaults.
-You can pass it in directly, or using Styled Components' `ThemeProvider` [wrapper](https://www.styled-components.com/docs/advanced#theming).
+You can pass in your own theme object (or a subset thereof) via the `theme` prop, and it will be "extended over" the defaults.
+You can pass it in directly, or using Styled Components' `ThemeProvider` [wrapper](https://www.styled-components.com/docs/advanced#theming), to override existing values or to add more variables in case you decide to [extend](#extending-styling) any *RSS* components further.

 ### Responsive Styles
 All *RSS* components accept styling props per each media breakpoint (defined in the theme): `styles`, `smStyles`, `mdStyles` and `lgStyles`.
 It's a Bootstrap-style "mobile-first" approach, so think of it in that order -- use `styles` as the default style, which applies at the smallest widths; then pass in styling into any of the other style props to trigger when those breakpoints are exceeded.

-Styles can be passed in as a basic string of CSS, e.g. `color: red; font-size: 32` or an array of CSS interpolations from Styled Components' `css` helper.
+Styles can be passed in as a basic string of CSS, e.g. `color: red; font-size: 32px` or an array of CSS interpolations from Styled Components' `css` helper.
 Have a look at the demo [source code](https://github.com/moarwick/react-super-styled/blob/master/src/ComponentDemo.js) for usage examples.

 ### Extending Styling
 Majority of *RSS* components are functional native Styled Components, so alternatively, they can be extended via Styled Components' [extend method](https://www.styled-components.com/docs/basics#extending-styles).
 The exceptions currently are `Heading` and `Flex` which would need to use the `styled(Comp)` approach.